Baggage handling system: Security

-Post September 11, 2001, the majority of airports around the world began to implement baggage screening directly into baggage handling systems.
+After September 11, 2001, the majority of airports around the world began to implement baggage screening directly into baggage handling systems.
 These systems are referred to as "Checked Baggage Inspection System" by the Transportation Security Administration (TSA) in the US, where bags are fed directly into Explosive Detection System (EDS) machines.
 A CBIS can sort baggage based on each bag's security status assigned by an EDS machine or by a security screening operator.